jmangt/test-driven-puppet/chapter2.md

 # Setting up your development environment

-Rule number 1 of the Puppet Club:
+Rule number one of the Puppet Club:

 **We don't write or test code in our production environment.**

 ---

 There is no simple, one click solution for testing Puppet code.
+Testing Puppet code requires a collection of tools and methodologies to get the job done.

-Here is a list of tools or methodologies you might need in your Puppet testing journey:
+Here is a list of what you might need in your Puppet testing journey:

 * [Vagrant](https://www.vagrantup.com/) [1]
 * [RVM](https://rvm.io/) [2]